What is beta-alanine?

 As a result of its involvement in producing carnosine to buffer lactic acid, consuming beta-alanine can lead to enhanced sports performance (Saunders et al., 2017).
 Levels of beta-alanine in your muscles are usually relatively low and therefore the typical production of lactic acid buffering carnosine is limited.
 Taking on beta-alanine elevates levels in the muscles and therefore increases the production of carnosine (e.g. Harris et al. 2006) to buffer more lactic acid.
 For this reason cyclists are widely reported to supplement with Beta-alanine to boost levels in the muscles

 During high intensity exercise glucose is rapidly broken down, via the process of glycolysis, to quickly produce energy, however the downside of this anaerobic glycolysis is the production of the by-product lactic acid.
 The body breaks lactic acid down in to lactate, producing hydrogen ions in the process.
-Hydrogen ions increase the acidity of the muscles and reduces their pH level.
+Hydrogen ions increase the acidity of the muscles, reducing the pH level and risking disruption of homeostasis.
 Increased muscle acidity starts to hinder further metabolism of glucose, decreasing the energy production capacity of the muscles and resulting in fatigue (Powers & Jackson 2008).
 Carnosine can buffer the acidic build-up associated with high-intensity exercise and as beta-alanine increases carnosine it helps to reduce fatigue (Harris et al. 2006).
+Therefore Beta-aline can boost performance by allowing athletes to function for longer at a given high intensity, or to push harder for a shorter period than otherwise possible.

 Muscle acidosis typically limits performance during high-intensity exercise and for that reason beta-alanine specifically helps reduce fatigue during short-duration exercise lasting one to several minutes (e.g. Hill et al. 2007; Sale et al. 2010).
 This makes the use of beta-alanine ideal for sprinting or track and field, pool-based swimming events, team sports and other high intensity disciplines.
 There is further evidence that beta-alanine helps to increase the time to exhaustion during endurance events (Santana et al., 2018).